-Ring in 2014 with Some Tips for a Family-Friendly New Year’s Eve
+Ring in 2016 with Family Fun for New Year’s Eve

 While New Year’s Eve is usually a party for adults (at least those who can still stay up until midnight), it can also be a fun celebration for the whole family.
 New Year’s Eve is a time to celebrate the old and welcome the new, and just about everyone can appreciate that, even children.